 A full set of up-to-date technical documentation can always be found here, or by pressing the Help button in the StarWind Management Console.

-The diagram bellow illustrates the network and storage configuration of the solution described in this guide.
+The diagram below illustrates the network and storage configuration of the solution described in this guide.

 NOTE: Additional network connections may be necessary, depending on the cluster setup and application requirements.
 For any technical help in regards to configuring the additional networks, please, do not hesitate to contact StarWind support department via online community forum, or via support form (depending on your support plan).